maxdorx/unifi-macfiltering-dashboard/README.md

 ## How it works

-This app talks to the UniFi Network Application using the local legacy API.
+The app talks to the UniFi Network Application using the local legacy API.

 It logs into UniFi using a dedicated local UniFi admin or service account, then reads and updates WiFi network configuration.